Range Rover review - MPG, CO2 and running costs

 Used car tests

-At the other end of the scale, if you want the fastest and thirstiest Range Rover, you can opt for the 542bhp Supercharged SVAutobiography Dynamic.
-It uses the engine from the Range Rover Sport SVR, and returns a miserly 18.9mpg, with a CO2 figure of 298g/km.
+At the other end of the scale, if you want the fastest and thirstiest Range Rover, you can opt for the 557bhp Supercharged SVAutobiography Dynamic.
+It uses the engine from the Range Rover Sport SVR, and returns a miserly 18.9mpg, with a CO2 figure of 338g/km.

-The Range Rover is an expensive car, with prices starting from a smidge over £83,000.
+The Range Rover is an expensive car, with prices starting from a smidge over £84,000.
 The all-singing, all-dancing SVAutobiography Dynamic is around £144,000, which puts it firmly in Bentley Bentayga territory.
+But, for those that like to be driven rather than getting behind the wheel themselves, there's the SVAutobiography Long Wheelbase model, priced at an eye-watering £179,715.

-With CO2 emissions of 199g/km, the Range Rover SDV6 sits in the highest 37% BiK bracket for company car tax, as do the SDV8 and the two petrol V8 models.
+With CO2 emissions of 235g/km, the Range Rover SDV6 sits in the highest 37% BiK bracket for company car tax, as do the SDV8 and the two petrol V8 models.

-The Range Rover is an expensive car, none more so than the petrol SVAutobiography in long wheelbase form, which costs just over £170,000, putting it firmly in Bentley Continental GT territory.
+The Range Rover is an expensive car, none more so than the petrol SVAutobiography in long wheelbase form, which costs almost £180,000, putting it firmly in Bentley Continental GT territory.

 The standard Range Rover Vogue starts at around £84,000.
 The Range Rover’s residual values are respectable for an expensive luxury car: according to our experts, the SDV6 Vogue will hold onto around 54% of its value after three years and 36,000 miles, with top-spec SVAutobiography models retaining around 55%.